CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 - Multiple options to complete tasks
   - Avoids mandatory physical strain for simple actions
   - Accommodates for individuals of different physical ability
+- Very few steps to complete any operation
+  - Simulates simplicity and appeal of traditional physical business cards with technological convenience

 **Future Implementation:**